demisto/demisto-sdk/demisto_sdk/commands/update_release_notes/README.md

 ### Options
 * **-i, --input**

-    The pack name or relative path of the content pack.
+    The pack name or relative path of the content pack you wish to generate release notes for.
 For example, 'Packs/Pack_Name'.

 * **-u, --update-type**